Videos and podcasts

 Siobhan Moran-McFarlane: And Jodie, can you tell us about a scam case that’s really stuck with you?

 Jodie Mahoney: Siobhan, the thing with scam cases is they all stick because they all involve devastating impacts on Australians.
-What has stuck with me are the repeated stories about Australians losing their entire life savings after believing they were setting themselves up, or their families up for the future.
+What has stuck with me are the repeated stories about Australians who have lost their entire life savings after believing they were setting themselves up, or their families up, for the future.

 I’ve listened to consumers being told what they thought was a safe investment was a scam, and the silence or the gasps at the end of the call.